-The Board has implemented a process for assessing the effectiveness of the Board through a confidential questionnaire (covering areas such as the effectiveness of the Board in its monitoring role and the ability to attain the strategic and long-term objectives set out by the Board, including the enhancement of shareholders' value) which is completed by each Director individually.
+The Board has implemented a process for assessing the effectiveness of the Board and its board committees through a confidential questionnaire (covering areas such as the effectiveness of the Board and its board committees in its monitoring role and the ability to attain the strategic, effective risk management, the Board and its board committees' response to problems and crisis etc. and long-term objectives set out by the Board, including the enhancement of shareholders' value) which is completed by each Director individually.
 The performance criteria have been endorsed by the Nominating Committee and the Board.

 The assessment of individual Directors is done through self-assessment as well as peer-assessment on areas such as the contribution of each individual Director to the effectiveness of the Board, whether each Director continues to contribute effectively and demonstrate commitment to the role, in each case through a confidential questionnaire completed by each Director individually.

-The summary of the completed assessment questionnaires is submitted to the Nominating Committee and then presented to the Board.
+The summary of the completed assessment questionnaires compiled by the Secretary is submitted to the Nominating Committee and then presented to the Board.